He came back and wrote this article...

 are flipping out, and some local Democrats are very very

+angry.
 I've heard of possible primary challenges in several districts where

 Bush Dog Democrats are in power.